zdravkov/kendo-docs/api/web/grid.md

 The role data attribute of the widget used in the filter menu or a JavaScript function which initializes that widget.

+> This feature is not supported for columns which have their [values](#configuration-columns.values) option set.

 #### Example - specify the filter UI as a string
     <div id="grid"></div>
     <script>